-The Accountability Matrix for SRES #1.
-(See Appendix J for Accountability Matrix).
+The Accountability Matrix for SRES #2 is in Appendix J

-The Accountability Matrix includes measures that track the academic performance of all student sub groups (i.e. ethnicity, language, and special needs, college and career readiness, parent engagement).
+The Accountability Matrix includes measures that track the academic performance of all student sub groups, ethnicity, language, special needs, college and career readiness, and parent engagement.

 b.
 Student Assessment Plan